About Colchester Historical Society

 The Society is active in sponsoring educational opportunities for the community.
 For the town of Colchester’s Tricentennial celebration the Society sponsored a three day Colonial Encampment on the Town Green.
 All of Colchester’s public school students participated in guided visits to the encampment.
 Each spring Society members host a historical walking tour for classes from the Colchester Intermediate School.
 The Society also purchases history books for both the school and public library.
 The Society supports the education with two scholarships for graduating Bacon Academy seniors.

 On October 12, 2003 the Society opened our first public museum.
 The Colchester History Museum formerly the Reverend John Ballard House at 24 Linwood Avenue, in the center of Colchester, is now open to the public on Saturdays during the hours of 1:00 to 4:00 pm.
 The restored mid Eighteenth Century building presently showcases exhibitions highlighting the History of the Bulkeley Family, including the discovery of the Gershom Bulkeley Tomb.
-Additional exhibits include the Story of the Zagray Family, the Hayward Rubber Company, Colonel Henry Champion and our newest exhibit A Sense of Place: Postcards from the Past, and our newest exhibit, What the Doctor Ordered: A Century of Bottles from Colchester’s Pharmacies.
+Additional exhibits include the Hayward Rubber Company, Colonel Henry Champion, A Sense of Place: Postcards from the Past, and our newest exhibit, What the Doctor Ordered: A Century of Bottles from Colchester’s Pharmacies.

 The Society is a non-profit organization and relies on donations and fund raising for operating expenses.
 Income is generated through designated public events plus the sale of an annual calendar highlighting the most interesting images from our vast collection of old photographs, and A Walking Tour of Colchester, a self guided tour book of Colchester’s history.